yagosalcastanho/yagosalcastanho/README.md

-# 👋 Hello!
-I'm Yago Castanho
+# Olá/Hello!
+Eu sou/I'm Yago Castanho

 ### Data Analyst | Data Engineering Enthusiast | Python & SQL Developer

-I have been working in the Data field for 3 years, with experience in data analysis, process automation, ETL pipeline development, and data transformation solutions focused on supporting strategic decision-making.
+I have been working in the Data field for 3 years, with experience in data analysis, process automation, ETL pipeline development, and data transformation solutions to support strategic decision-making.

 Currently focused on:
 - Data Engineering